near/docs/docs/2.develop/deploy.md

 and call its methods.

 :::info
-In this page we will only touch on the basics on NEAR CLI.
+On this page, we will only cover the basics of NEAR CLI.
 For more information visit the [NEAR CLI documentation page](../4.tools/cli.md).
 :::